feathersui/feathersui-starling/documentation/help/markdown/features.md

 -   A manager for drag and drop.

--   Add pop-ups above all other content in the app.
+-   Add [pop-ups](pop-ups.html) above all other content in the app.
 Includes support for modal pop-ups that display an overlay between the pop-up and everything under it.

+-   Create media players for [video](video-player.html) and [audio](sound-player.html).

 ## Sound useful?